WayScience/virtual_stain_flow/src/virtual_stain_flow/models/README.md

 ![UML Diagram](assets/ModelsModuleUML.png)
 > Figure 1.
 The UML diagram describes the aggregation of the 3 levels of abstraction into image-image translation models, with details provided for key function implementations.
+Diagram is generated manually.

 ### Blocks
 Blocks are the smallest modular units in the model, responsible for directly processing feature map tensors.
 They can be categorized into: